Suddenly, Twitter's biggest stakeholder is Tesla's Elon Musk

 “Musk’s actual investment is a very small percentage of his wealth, and an all-out buyout should not be ruled out,” wrote Zino, who covers Twitter and social media.

+Michael Flynn, the retired general who served briefly as Donald Trump’s national security advisor, and who was suspended from Twitter in January 2021, urged Musk for changes at Twitter via Telegram, starting with reinstating banned Twitter accounts.

+“Hey Elon, how about letting all of those dropped from twitter for being America First and Pro-Trump back on Twitter!!!,” Flynn wrote.

-Twitter’s stock surged more than 28% Monday.
-Since March 14, the date listed on filing with the U.S. Securities and Exchange Commission, shares of Twitter are up nearly 50% meaning that Musk’s investment has paid handsomely, so far.
+Twitter’s stock surged nearly 30% Monday.
+Since March 14, the date listed on filing by Twitter, its shares are up nearly 50%, meaning that Musk’s investment has paid handsomely, so far.

 Twitter did not immediately respond to a request for comment.

-Musk is locked into a bitter dispute with the SEC over his ability to post on Twitter.
-His lawyer has contended in court motions that the U.S. Securities and Exchange Commission is infringing on the Tesla CEO’s First Amendment rights.
+The purchase also comes as Musk is locked into a bitter dispute with the SEC over his ability to post on Twitter.
+His lawyer has contended in court motions that the SEC is infringing on the Tesla CEO’s First Amendment rights.

 In October of 2018, Musk and Tesla agreed to pay $40 million in civil fines and for Musk to have his tweets approved by a corporate lawyer after he tweeted about having the money to take Tesla private at $420 per share.